atomicobject/space-battle-2/README.md

 ## Documentation

 - [Gameplay](./docs/gameplay.md): defines the objectives, rules, and mechanics of the game
-- [Game Loop](./docs/game_loop.md): describes how the proceeds and provides insight into your objectives as a developer
+- [Game Loop](./docs/game_loop.md): describes how the game proceeds and provides insight into your objectives as a developer
-- [Protocol Spec](./docs/protocol_spec.md): reference for how the server will talk to your client and how your client is expected to talk to the server
+- [Protocol Spec](./docs/protocol_spec.md): reference for how the server will talk to your client and how your client is expected to talk to respond
 - [Tiny Example](./docs/tiny_example.md): a small scale example of some game concepts and a few turns of the game loop
 - [Running your own server](./server/README.md): setting up a server on your own machine (if you're on Windows you may want to ask a coach for assistance)
 - [Custom Maps](./docs/custom_maps.md): for testing weird edge cases or to make a custom matchup with a friend